 The birthplace of the nation is rich in history — lots and lots of history.
 But how to decide exactly what to do?

-Where: Independence Visitor Center, 599 Market Street (corner of 6th and Market streets)
+Where: Independence Visitor Center, 599 Market Street

 Located next to the Liberty Bell Center, The President’s House: Freedom and Slavery in the Making of a New Nation tells the stories of Hercules, Oney Judge and the other enslaved people who served George and Martha Washington.
-The open-air site is open 24/7, so sightseers can fire up the on-site videos any time for an often-overlooked history lesson.
+The open-air site is open 24/7, so sightseers can watch the on-site videos any time for an often-overlooked history lesson.

 It doesn’t make a sound, but its message rings loud and clear: “Proclaim liberty throughout the land unto all the inhabitants thereof.”
 Discover how the cracked but mighty Liberty Bell became a symbol to abolitionists, suffragists and other freedom-seekers around the world.